 An alternative method for setting the root password for the first time, one that also adds a bit of security to your MySQL database, is to use the mysql_secure_connection command.
 Not only will this command set the root user password, but it will allow you to remove anonymous users, disallow remote root login, and remove the test database.
 To use this command, simply type:

-Answer the presented questions and your password will be set (as well as your database being a bit more secure).
+Answer the presented questions, and your password will be set, making your database a bit more secure.